gramener/gramex-guide/chart/README.md

 ## Deprecations

+- [Gramex Charts](https://gramener.com/gramexcharts/) is a gallery of configurable charts.
 - [Chartogram](gallery.html) is a deprecated gallery of Vega charts
 - [Gramex Charts](https://learn.gramener.com/gc) (old) is a deprecated library to create charts.